jfd02/TFT-OCR-BOT/README.md

 ## NOTES:
 - Make sure you don't have any overlays on (Blitz, Mobalytics, etc.).
 - League & client must be in English.
-- 16:9 resolution borderless windowed is required in League, the game must also be on the main monitor (Use 1920x1080 for best results).
+- 16:9 resolution borderless windowed is required in League, the game must also be on the main monitor ~~(Use 1920x1080 for best results).~~
+- Due to some adjustments by Riot, other resolutions are not exactly scaled versions of 1080p, so now **only support 1920x1080 borderless window.**
 - If the program crashes or not working, please read the FAQ first.
 If the issue still cannot be resolved, then create an issue with the error.

 ## INSTALLATION: